cyl628/tabbycat/docs/install/linux.rst

 Tabbycat uses Python 3.9.
 You probably already have Python 3, but you'll also need the development package in order to install Psycopg2 later.
 You'll also want `Pipenv <https://pipenv.pypa.io/en/latest/>`_, if you don't already have it.
 Install::

     $ sudo apt install python3.9 python3-distutils pipenv
+    # if cannot install python3.9 directly, follow https://askubuntu.com/questions/1318846/how-do-i-install-python-3-9
+    # you may also need to install below
+    $ sudo apt install python3.9-distutils

 Check the version::